Last updated on March 26th, 2017

 If you’re not graphically inclined, you’ll probably need to hire someone to design your logo.
 It’s better to put a little money into your logo than to do it yourself and end up with something poorly designed.
 The logo is face of your blog.
 If it’s not professional, you will lose respect and trust for your readers.
 We went through many different versions of our logo before we got to one we liked.

 While a tag line isn’t as critical as the other elements of your blog, it is still important.
 You want to write a tag line that is succinct and clearly explains the message of your site.
 Our tagline is “Affordable travel, food and wine”.
 It’s not fancy, but it gets the message across.

 Are you wondering why you need plugins?
-Or even what a plug in is?
+Or even what a plugin is?
 Don’t worry, it’s not as confusing as it sounds.
-WordPress offers a great set of tools for you to run your site efficiently, but sometimes they don’t have a functionality that you’d like to have.
-That is when plug ins come in handy.
-They are additional pieces of functionality that you add to your site.
+WordPress offers a great set of tools for you to run your site efficiently, but sometimes they don’t offer a specific functionality.
+That’s when plugins come in handy.
+They are additional pieces of functionality that you can add to your site.

 Other useful plugins you should install:

 Yoast SEO – Helps you configure your post with SEO best practices so you’ll do better in search engine rankings.

 WP Super Cache – Provides caching for your site so it loads faster.

 EWWW Image Optimizer – Compresses the file size of images to reduce the page size and loading time.